Bleach (manga): Trading card game

-Two collectible card games (CCG) based on the Bleach series have been made, one in the Japanese market and a different one in North America.
+Two collectible card games (CCG) based on the Bleach series have been created.
+First, one in the Japanese market and a different one in North America.
 Bleach Soul Card Battle, produced by Bandai, was introduced in Japan at the Jump Festa in 2004.
 Twenty named sets were released for the series.
 After Bleach Soul Card Battle, Bandai introduced three more series.
 Bleach The Card Gum, which contains 14 sets, was released in early September 2007.
 The next series, Bleach Clear Collection, which contains six sets, was released in July 2008.
 The last series, Bleach Clear Soul Plate, which consists of three sets, was published in December 2009.

 Bleach TCG was introduced in the United States by Score Entertainment in May 2007, but ceased publication April 2009, just before the planned launch of its seventh expansion, Bleach Infiltration.
 This cancellation was attributed to the 2007–09 recession, which has heavily affected TCG sales.
 Designed by Aik Tongtharadol, the TCG is a two-player game in which each player starts with at least 61 cards: a "Guardian" card, a 60-card "main deck", and an optional 20-card "side deck".
-A player loses if his or her power, as dictated by the Guardian card, is reduced to zero, or if he or she is unable to draw or discard a card from his or her deck.
+A player loses if their power, as dictated by the Guardian card, is reduced to zero, or if he or she is unable to draw or discard a card from their deck.
 The cards for the game have been released in named sets with each set released in three formats: a 72-card pre-constructed box set containing a starter deck and two booster packs, a 10-card booster pack, and a 12-pack booster box.

 Musicals

 Bleach has been adapted into a series of rock musicals, jointly produced by Pierrot and Nelke Planning.
 There have been five musicals produced which covered portions of the Substitute and Soul Society arcs, as well as five additional performances known as "Live Bankai Shows" and "Rock Musical Bleach Shinsei", which did not follow the Bleach plotline.
 The initial performance run of the Bleach musical was from August 17–28, 2005, at the Space Zero Tokyo center in Shinjuku.

 The musicals are directed by Takuya Hiramitsu, with script adaptation by Naoshi Okumura and music composed by playwright Shoichi Tama.
 The songs are completely original and not taken from the anime soundtrack.
 Key actors in the series include Tatsuya Isaka, who plays Ichigo Kurosaki, Miki Satō, who plays Rukia Kuchiki, and Eiji Moriyama, who plays Renji Abarai.

-In 2016, another musical was produced to celebrate Bleach 15th anniversary.
-The musical was directed and written by Tsutsumi Yasuyuki with Dream5's Akira Takano and Chihiro Kai as Ichigo Kurosaki and Rukia Kuchiki respectively.
+In 2016, another musical was produced to celebrate the 15th anniversary of Bleach.
+The musical was directed and written by Tsutsumi Yasuyuki with Dream5's Akira Takano and Chihiro Kai as Ichigo Kurosaki and Rukia Kuchiki, respectively.
 The musical debuted on July 28, 2016, in AiiA 2.5 Theater Tokyo.